Bellingham Virtual Learning

 - Students in grades 3-12 take their classes on the Edgenuity platform, which is an accredited equivalent to (but is different from) most of the courses offered at our neighborhood schools.
-Please see the high school handbook for more information about available high school courses.
+Please see the high school handbook and registration form for more information about the program and available courses.

 Spokane Virtual Learning access

 Some online classes are hosted through Spokane Virtual Learning.
 For students enrolled in these courses, username is student ID number, and password is birthdate (mmddyyyy)

 High school summer school through Edgenuity

 Students in Bellingham Public Schools who will be in grades 9-12 in fall 2022 may take free online courses during the summer for credit retrieval or limited credit ahead.